mjmenger/ansible-bigip-as3-mr-setup/README.md

 Installs specified versions of Application Services, Declarative On-boarding, and Telemetry Streaming on the identified BIG-IP

 ## message-router role
-Configures the elements required for diameter message routing
+Configures the elements required for generic message routing